Plein Air Cafe

 7121 South Paxton Avenue

 Designed by John S. Van Bergen, this prairie-style house built in 1913 is a prime example of the Midwest’s renowned school of architecture.
 It’s an official Chicago landmark and is also listed on the National Register of Historic Places.
 It’s a private residence, but they probably won’t mind if you catch a quick glimpse of the outside as you’re driving by.

 6760 South Stony Island Avenue

-This former bank is currently a gallery and library that frequently holds exhibitions and archived work from famous Chicago artists and writers, and its dilapidated interiors have become part of the intrigue.
+If you’re looking for places in Chicago to see exhibitions and archived work from famous artists, travel to Stony Island Arts Bank.
+The dilapidated interiors of the building have become part of the intrigue.
 The building is currently undergoing construction again, so stay tuned for updates later this spring.